rajrasane/Python/README.md

 # Python Notes

-This repository contains my personal learning notes for Python
+This repository contains my personal learning notes for Python as well as programs taught in college.

 ## Overview